SolaceServices/client-cli/README.md

 3. Test the command by opening a command prompt (cmd.exe) and running "sol -v" or "sol version".
 For more help on commands type "sol -h".

 ## Linux installation.
-1. Copy the executable ClientCli-0.0.1-SNAPSHOT.jar and the 'lib' directory somewhere.
+1. Copy the executable ClientCli-x.x.x.jar and the 'lib' directory somewhere.
 2. Run /sol.sh to create an alias or add the alias command to the user profile script.
 3. Test the command by typing "sol -v" or "sol version".
 For more help on commands type "sol -h".